Jacob411/Ollama-Copilot/README.md

 ## Features
 - [x] Language server which can provide completions from an Ollama model for a given prefix
-- [ ] Language server which can provide completions for a given prefix and context, and can be used in a real-time setting
+- [x] Manually requested ghost text completions which can be inserted into the editor (OllamaSuggestion User Command)
+- [ ] Automatic ghost text completions which can be inserted into the editor, which update as the user types
+- [ ]
 - [ ] Ghost text completions which can be inserted into the editor
 - [ ] Integration with Neovim (in progress)
 - [ ] Integration with other IDEs